 TGbf Editor: Change the test in P172L49 as follows:

-The azimuth and elevation fields in the Peer Orientation field within the Measurement Session Control field shall be reported in earth coordinates, if the Earth Coordinates field in the Short DMG Sensing Capabilities field is equal to 1, and in an arbitrary STA’s coordinate system, if the Earth Coordinates field is equal to 0.
+The azimuth and elevation fields in the Peer Orientation field within the Measurement Session Control field shall be reported in earth coordinates, if the Earth Coordinates field in the Short DMG Sensing Capabilities field sent by the initiator, is equal to 1, and in an arbitrary sensing initiator’s coordinate system, if the Earth Coordinates field is equal to 0.

 TGbf Editor: Insert the following text at the end P173 (after paragraphs dealing with the peer orientation and LCI fields within the DMG sensing measurement session element sent by the responder).